 - A sudden change to a will or other estate planning document

-If you notice one or more of these signs of abuse and neglect, we encourage you to document them then bring them to the attention of the nursing home administration.
+If you notice one or more of these signs of neglect or abuse, we encourage you to document them and then bring them to the attention of the nursing home administration.
 If they cannot give you a satisfactory answer, call 911 to get your loved one out of immediate danger or file a complaint in a non-emergency situation.

 Abuse and neglect in nursing homes can occur in a variety of ways.
 Nursing home abuse is typically defined as physical abuse, neglect, financial abuse, abandonment, isolation, abduction, or other treatment with physical harm, pain, or mental suffering as a result.
 It is also defined as the deprivation of commodities or services by a care custodian in order to cause bodily injury or mental distress.